tagohd/mono/Concepts/Magic/Institute for the Magical Arts & Sciences.md

 %%

 %%
-sudoMajor:: New article
+sudoMajor:: New article.
+Read this third.
-Priority:: 2
+Priority:: 3
 #majorChange #unseenByLun
 %%